IsraelOrtuno/permalink/readme.md

 *NOTE:* The action namespace should always be a fully qualified name unless you are using the `aliasMap` explained below.

-## Support for morphMap & aliasMap
+## Support for morphMap & actionMap

 This package provides support for `morphMap`.
 As you may know, Laravel ships with a `morphMap` method to where you can define a relationship "morph map" to instruct Eloquent to use a custom name for each model instead of the class name.

-In adition to the `morphMap` method, this package includes a `aliasMap` static method under the `Permalink` model where you can also define a relationship "alias map" just like the "morph map" but for the permalink actions:
+In adition to the `morphMap` method, this package includes an `actionMap` static method under the `Permalink` model where you can also define a relationship "action map" just like the "morph map" but for the permalink actions:

 ```php
 use Illuminate\Database\Eloquent\Relations\Relation;